RedisLabs/redislabs-docs/content/rdi/reference/debezium/oracle.md

 # Specifies a comma-separated list of Oracle Real Application Clusters (RAC) SCAN VIP names.
 # To obtain the list of configured SCAN VIP names, use the command: `srvctl config scan`.
 #debezium.source.rac.nodes=<SCAN_VIP1>,<SCAN_VIP2>...
-# If you supply a JDBC URL for the database by using the `database.url` property, instead of defining a value for `database.port`, each RAC node entry must explicitly specify a port value.
 # This mode creates a JDBC query that filters not only operation types at the database level, but also schema, table, and username include/exclude lists.
 debezium.source.log.mining.query.filter.mode=in
 # The name of the Oracle Pluggable Database that the connector captures changes from.